warelab/release-notes/maize-guides/User Guide---2021-06-30.md

 This user guide refers to the contents of the Third Public Release (March 2023) of the Maize PanGenome with 43 genomes including 3 versions of the B73 _Zea mays_ reference* (Hufford _et al_, 2021; Jiao _et al_, 2017; Schnable _et al_, 2009), 25 NAM maize founder genomes (Hufford _et al_, 2021; Gage _et al_, 2020; Yu _et al_, 2008; McMullen _et al_, 2009), 4 [European flint maize genomes](http://www.europeanmaize.net/)) (DK105, EP1, F7 and PE0075), Mo17 (Sun et al, 2018), W22 (Springer et al, 2018), PH207 (Hirsch et al, 2016), A188 (Lin et al, 2021), and 7 outgroups (_Arabidopsis thaliana_, _Oryza sativa_ Japonica, _Sorghum bicolor_, _Vitis vinifera_ ssp. _vinifera_ PN40024, _Selaginella moellendorffii_, _Chlamydomonas reinhardtii_, and _Drosophila melanogaster_).

-This guide will focus on the lipoxygenase 9 gene model, also known as lox9 or Zm00001eb005920.
-Additional funtional annotations are only available for B73 version 4, and will be made available in the site when projected to the current assembly version5.
+The lipoxygenase 9 gene model, also known as lox9, Zm00001eb005920 (RefGen_v5 or v5) or Zm00001d027893 (RefGen_v4 or v4), will be used as example.
+Additional funtional annotations currently available for the B73 maize v4 will be made available in this pansite when projected to the current assembly v5.

 ---